 Start of Harvesting Process (Cho-Rei-Kun)

 Once the fish is ready to be harvested they are brought to the Onsui Production Center.
-This center is in a prime location right next to the water where the fish are farmed.
+This center is in a prime location right next to the water where the fish are raised.
 This means the fish have a very short distance to travel before being harvested which minimizes stress to the fish.

 Ikejime Technique and why it makes a Big Difference